kyma-project/kyma/docs/01-overview/main-areas/observability/README.md

 title: What is Observability in Kyma?
 ---

-Out of the box, Kyma provides tools to collect and ship telemetry data via the [Telemetry Module](./assets/../../telemetry/README.md).
+Out of the box, Kyma provides tools to collect and ship telemetry data using the [Telemetry Module](./assets/../../telemetry/README.md).
 Of course, you'll want to view and analyze the data you're collecting.
 This is where observability tools come in.

 ## Data Collection